fifty8/flex-one-assignment/README.md

 - Some accounts have missing Account ID.
 This may be expected as it only seems to happen to accounts with fixed names ("ASSETS", "Current Liabilities", etc.)

 - Some accounts have an Account ID that doesn't follow UUID-4 format.
 For example, "Settle Loans Payable" has ID `220`.
 Again, this may be expected given certain business context.

+- I included a SQL–based validation script in `outtakes/validate_accounts.sql`.
+This is assuming all accounts are loaded into a table.
+The script assumes valid Account ID for all accounts.
+For each account that has children, the script compares the account's value against the total of the immediate children.
+It then flags accounts with issues.